joshuarudd/typeset.css/README.md

 ### How to use this

 1. [Download](https://github.com/joshuarudd/typeset.css/zipball/master) and add the `typeset.css` file to your page.
-2. Add the `typeset` class name to the parent element that wraps the content you want styled with Typeset.css.
+2. Add the `typeset` class to the parent element that wraps the content you want styled with Typeset.css.

 Example: